ElCattivo13/JIST17-ConDL/README.md

 cd JIST17-ConDL
 ~~~

 The repository already includes the JConHT reasoner, in the version used in the publication.
+However, it requires a *Linux* environment with `bash` and a *Java 8* runtime environment.

 ## Running Example